 Untreated hyperthyroidism can lead to heart problems, bone loss, and a dangerous condition called thyroid storm.
 Untreated hypothyroidism may cause high cholesterol, heart failure, and in extreme cases, life-threatening myxedema coma.
 Untreated hyperparathyroidism increases risk for kidney stones, osteoporosis, and cardiovascular complications.

-Why Choose Dr. Michael Cohen for Thyroid and Parathyroid Treatment
+Why Choose Integrative ENT for Thyroid & Parathyroid Care

 Expert Thyroid and Parathyroid Care Throughout Nassau and Suffolk County